On self-similar sets with overlaps and inverse theorems for entropy in $\mathbb{R}^d$: Introduction

 Here $\left\Vert \cdot\right\Vert $ denotes the Euclidean or operator norm as appropriate.
 Given an IFS $\Phi=\{\varphi_{i}\}_{i\in\Lambda}$, let

-Note that exact overlaps occur if and only if $\Delta_{n}=0$ for all large $n$, and it is easy to see that $\Delta_{n}\rightarrow0$ at least exponentially fast.
+Note that exact overlaps occur if and only if $\Delta_{n}=0$ for all large $n$, and it is easy to see that $\Delta_{n}\rightarrow0$ at least exponentially fast (this is an easy consequence of contraction).
 Convergence may or may not be faster than this, but we note that in some cases there is an exponential lower bound $\Delta_{n}\geq c^{n}>0$.

 The main result of \cite{Hochman2014} was a step towards the folklore conjecture that when $d=1$, the occurrence of exact overlaps is the only mechanism which can lead to a strict inequality in\emph{ \eqref{eq:similarity-dimension-bound} }and \emph{\eqref{eq:similarity-bound-for-measures}}.
 Specifically, we proved the following \cite[Corollary 1.2]{Hochman2014}: \begin{thm} For a self-similar set $X\subseteq\mathbb{R}$, if $\dim X<\min\{1,\sdim X\}$ then $\Delta_{n}\rightarrow0$ super-exponentially, i.e. $-\frac{1}{n}\log\Delta_{n}\rightarrow\infty$.
-The same conclusion holds if $\dim\mu<\min\{1,\sdim\mu\}$ for a self-similar measure. \end{thm} When $d\geq2$, the analogous conjecture and analogous theorem are both false.
+The same conclusion holds if $\dim\mu<\min\{1,\sdim\mu\}$ for a self-similar measure $\mu$ on $X$. \end{thm} When $d\geq2$, the analogous conjecture and analogous theorem are both false.
 A trivial class of counterexamples arise when the maps in $\Phi$ preserve a non-trivial affine subspace $V<\mathbb{R}^{d}$, which is equivalent to having $X\subseteq V$.
 In this case, if $\sdim X>\dim V$, then the trivial bound gives

-even though there may not be any overlaps at all between the sets $\varphi_{i}(X)$.
+even though there may be no exact overlaps.